Nonradial oscillations of stratified neutron stars with solid crusts: Mode characterization and tidal resonances in coalescing binaries: Acknowledgements

 \section{Acknowledgements}

-Y.~G. thanks Zexin Hu, Jan Steinhoff, and Yanbei Chen for useful discussions.
+\reply{We thank the anonymous referee for comments and suggestions.} Y.~G. thanks Zexin Hu, Jan Steinhoff, and Yanbei Chen for useful discussions.
 H.~O.~S. acknowledges funding from the Deutsche Forschungsgemeinschaft (DFG)~-~Project No.:~386119226.
 Numerical computations were performed on the Sakura cluster at the Max Planck Computing and Data Facility.
-This work was in part supported by Grant-in-Aid for Scientific Research (grant No.~23H04900) of Japanese MEXT/JSPS.
+This work was in part supported by Grant-in-Aid for Scientific Research (grant No. 23H04900) of Japanese MEXT/JSPS.